TerryMooreII/angular-azure-mobile-service/README.md

 * [Azure Mobile Service Client] (http://www.windowsazure.com/en-us/documentation/articles/mobile-services-html-get-started-data/)

-Add the Azure Mobile Service Client to your main index.html file
+Add the Azure Mobile Service Client to your index.html file
 ```HTML
 <script src='http://ajax.aspnetcdn.com/ajax/mobileservices/MobileServices.Web-1.1.2.min.js'></script>
 ```

-After downloading the angular-azure-mobileservice to your AngularJS project then
+After downloading the `angular-azure-mobile-service.js` to your AngularJS project then

 Add `'azure-mobile-service.module'` to your main angular.module like so
 ```javascript
 angular.module('myapp', ['myApp.controllers', 'myApp.services', 'azure-mobile-service.module']);
 ````

-Update the API_URL and API_KEY which is located in the `angular-azure-mobile-service.js` file with your Azure account information.
+Update the API_URL and API_KEY variables located in the  `angular-azure-mobile-service.js` file with your Azure account information.

 How to use